 - Health nut salad (as I call it) with cabbage slaw; broccoli slaw; carrots; celery; unsalted, raw or dry roasted peanuts, walnuts, almonds, sunflower seeds, and pumpkin seeds (Pepitas); warm salmon, turkey breast, chicken breast, tofu, or tuna; avocado; and cherry or grape tomatoes.
 Seasoned with ground red or black pepper.
 (Full recipe & downloadable copy below.)

-- Filtered water with fresh squeezed (or concentrate) lemon and/or lime juice.
+- Filtered water with fresh squeezed (or concentrated) lemon and/or lime juice.
 24 oz.

 - Update: Now drink homemade super water.